insolite-dev/field_suggestion/README.md

 ```

 ## Builder
-Also you can create your own suggestionItems by using `FieldSuggestion.builder()`.
+Also you can create your own suggestion items by using `FieldSuggestion.builder()`.
 Require to take `suggestionList`, `textController`, and `itemBuilder`.

 <img src="https://raw.githubusercontent.com/theiskaa/field_suggestion/develop/example/assets/builder.gif" align = "right" height = "300px">